Employment contract and probationary period

 The legislation therefore allows the agreed type of work to be defined narrowly or, conversely, more broadly.
 Similarly, it is possible for the type of work to be agreed by specifying more than one type of work in the employment contract, etc. However, if too many types of work are specified in the contract, doubts as to whether the law is being circumvented cannot be ruled out.

 The place of work can be agreed to a specific address, but it can also be very broad, for example, the whole region or the whole country.
 This is particularly important for an employer who has, for example, several branches, who can then move employees freely in the case of a broadly agreed place of work.
-Therefore, when signing the contract, the employee should ask why the place is agreed so broadly so that he or she is not surprised.
+Therefore, when signing the contract, the employee should ask why the place is agreed so broadly, so that he or she is not surprised.

 For example, a security guard had an agreed place of work on a particular street in the city.
 However, there were rioters and loiterers gathered around the building, so the employer told him to go around the building every two hours.
 The security guard refused to do so because he had no other streets agreed upon as his place of work.
 Eventually, however, an agreement was reached and, for a slightly increased remuneration, the watchman agreed to change the place of work so that the walls of the historic building were guarded on all sides.

 There is also a well-known case where a female employee, a single mother of a child under the age of 15, worked in one of the employer’s establishments located in Prostejov.
 In her employment contract, her place of work was agreed upon as ‘the company’s premises in the Czech Republic’.
 However, the employer closed the Prostejov branch and newly designated that the employee would work in the branch in Pilsen.
-However, the employee did not start work at the new location, as a result of which the employer immediately terminated her employment for a particularly serious breach of work obligations.
+However, the employee did not start work at the new location, as a result of which the employer immediately terminated her employment for particularly serious breach of her employment obligations.
 The courts, including the Constitutional Court, found in favour of the employer.
 Although, in the opinion of Judge Jan Musil, this case is an abuse of the employee’s weaker position in negotiating the employment relationship, which should be prevented by the protective function of labour law.

-Other matters and details of the employment relationship may be negotiated in an agreement other than the employment contract or given by an internal regulation of the employer.
+Other matters and details of the employment relationship may be agreed upon in an agreement other than the employment contract or given by an internal regulation of the employer.
 The wage is probably of most interest to each employee; it must be agreed or determined before the work begins, but it does not have to be directly in the employment contract.
 Often it is the various internal regulations of the employer that are referred to in the employment contract.

 It’s not easy to hire someone.
 Employment law can be complex and sometimes a small deviation from it can cause big problems later.
 We can help you navigate them and set up employment documents in accordance with the law.